Alternative Treatments and Prevention

 Beta-sitosterol may be a good treatment option for men with mild to moderate BPH; it may relieve the obstruction and improve urine flow and BPH symptoms.

 It is found in fruits, vegetables, nuts, and seeds, such as soybeans, peanuts, corn- and olive oil.
 Plant oils have the highest levels of beta-sitosterol.

 Trials have reported preliminary efficacy of beta-sitosterol in the treatment of voiding symptoms related to BPH and demonstrated improvement in symptoms such as flow rate and decreased post void residual urine volume.

 Tropical botanicals used are:

 Acai: contains besides beta-sitosterol; anthocyanins and proanthocyanidins.
-These 2 are strong antioxidants
+These last two are strong antioxidants

-Bixa orellana: has anti-inflammatory, diuretic and antibacterial properties and works against complaints regarding the urinary and reproductive areas, from cystitis to prostatic disorders.
+Bixa orellana: has anti-inflammatory, diuretic and antibacterial properties; works against complaints regarding the urinary and reproductive areas, from cystitis to prostatic disorders.

 Cat's claw: strong stimulant of the immune system.

-Coffee: a new study followed almost 50,000 male health professionals for more than two decades.
-According to the research, for the men who drank the most coffee, the risk of getting the most deadly form of prostate cancer was about 60 percent lower. .
+Coffee: According to research, for the men who drank the most coffee, the risk of getting the most deadly form of prostate cancer was about 60 percent lower.

 Curcumin: has prostate cancer–protective activity.
 It appears to be safe in the treatment of all cancers, and has been shown to be nontoxic.
 It may help slow down tumor growth in prostate cancer patients and effectively blocking the growth of established castrate-resistant prostate tumors.